Red long New Mexico-type NuMex Heritage Big Jim peppers with one sliced pod

 From Our Kitchen

-The mild heat profile means it can carry dishes without overwhelming other flavors.
+The 9,500 SHU heat profile is noticeable but still controlled enough to carry roasted green chile dishes without overwhelming other flavors.
 It pairs naturally with pork, corn, white beans, and aged cheeses.
-For something different, try making a pepper jelly from roasted green chiles — the result is savory-sweet with real depth.
+For something different, try making a pepper jelly from roasted green chiles - the result is savory-sweet with real depth.

-Compared to the smoky dried heat of chipotle or the bright medium heat of Fresno, Big Jim is purely about flavor volume, not fire.
+Compared to the smoky dried heat of chipotle or the bright medium heat of Fresno, Big Jim is about roasted flavor volume with a real but manageable bite.
 That's its strength.
 You can use a lot of it.

 Dried and ground, the red-ripe pods produce classic New Mexico red chile powder - foundational to red enchilada sauce and posole.